Jaret Anderson-Dolan

-Jaret Lynn Anderson-Dolan (born September 12, 1999) is a Canadian professional ice hockey forward currently playing for the Manitoba Moose in the American Hockey League (AHL) while under contract to the Winnipeg Jets of the National Hockey League (NHL).
+Jaret Lynn Anderson-Dolan (born September 12, 1999) is a Canadian professional ice hockey forward for Brynäs IF of the Swedish Hockey League (SHL).
 Anderson-Dolan was selected in the second round of the 2017 NHL entry draft, 41st overall, by the Los Angeles Kings.

 Playing career

 Junior

 As a 14-year old with the Edge School Mountaineers Bantam AAA team, Anderson-Dolan scored 103 points in 50 games.

 Anderson-Dolan was drafted 14th in the 2014 WHL Bantam Draft to the Spokane Chiefs.
 He was expected to be one of the top 5 selections but slipped because some teams did not want to draft him because of his family situation.
 He put up 76 points in 72 regular season games in his sophomore 2016–17 season.
 He ended the season as the 21st ranked North American skater by NHL Central Scouting.